Neuromarketing: How Consumer Analysis Changes

 These tools, however, despite their relevance for the study of purchasing behavior, have limitations deriving from the fact that the answers provided by the interviewees represent “censored” or “filtered” data since various factors can condition the accuracy and the truthfulness of the information provided.

-How can a commercial have an impact on consumer behavior?
-Is it enough to ask?
 For some consumers, it may be difficult to admit that they have been influenced by advertising communication because the idea of making choices conditioned by third parties, even unconsciously, would be annoying.

 Beyond the studies of behavioral economics and cognitive psychology, it is necessary to refer to the knowledge coming from the neurosciences, which, starting from the studies conducted by António Damásio and his team, have demonstrated the role and importance of emotions not only as part an integral part of the decision-making process but as an element necessary for decision-making.